Skip to main content

 This guide will walk you through sharing a certificate template publicly, allowing anyone on the internet to view it:

-1. Navigate to Digital Certificates → Certificate templates and pick the template you'd like to share
+Navigate to Digital Certificates → Certificate templates, pick the template you'd like to share, and click Share.

-4. Click the Copy link button to copy a unique shared template link to your clipboard
+Toggle the Share template switch to on position, then click the Copy link button to copy a unique shared template link to your clipboard.

-5. To stop sharing the template, click the Share template button again, and switch the Share template toggle to the off position.
+To stop sharing the template, switch the Share template toggle to the off position.